hoomanpanda/TimePlugin/README.md

 Its really just for me but sharing cuz it looks like I'm the first.

 You could request more stuff if you want.
 I wont make any promises to do/be able to do them tho.
-Took me like couple days of 2 hour sittings to follow a simple tutorial lol
+Took me a bunch of days of 2 hour sittings to follow a simple tutorial lol

 Dont forget to enable in plugin manager